-Security forces begin evacuating illegal Israeli outpost
+Israel to build entirely new settlement in West Bank

 "As part of the Amona evacuation, during dialogue and discussion taking place between Israeli police officials and those Amona families that have decided to leave the outpost of their own volition, one of the families gave the police a bag containing weapons, stun grenades and flares, which had been hidden in their home," a statement from Israeli police spokeswoman Luba Samri read.

-Right-wing Jewish Home party leader and Education Minister in the Netanyahu government Naftali Bennett told his supporters to move beyond the perceived setback of the outpost's clearance.
+Amid the evacuation, Naftali Bennett -- the right-wing Jewish Home party leader and Education Minister in Benjamin Netanyahu's government -- told his supporters to move beyond the perceived setback of the outpost's clearance.

 "From the ruins of Amona we will move to build a new settlement.
-From this mountain we will move towards applying Israeli sovereignty over Judea and Samaria," he said using the biblical terms for the West Bank.
+From this mountain we will move towards applying Israeli sovereignty over Judea and Samaria," he said, using the biblical terms for the West Bank.

 Thousands of homes to be built

-With the announcement, which will see the creation of an additional 3,000 settlement homes in the West Bank, Prime Minister Benjamin Netanyahu is attempting to appease his right-wing base, dissatisfied with the decommissioning of the Amona outpost.
+The announcement of the creation of an additional 3,000 settlement homes in the West Bank is seen as an attempt by Prime Minister Benjamin Netanyahu to appease his right-wing base, which is dissatisfied with the decommissioning of the Amona outpost.

 The government has approved the construction of the new units, according to a statement late Tuesday from Netanyahu and Defense Minister Avigdor Liberman.

-While under international law the settlement program is illegal, Israel disputes this and insists the status of the West Bank is more ambiguous than international law allows.
+The settlement program is illegal under international law, but Israel disputes that finding and insists the status of the West Bank is more ambiguous than international law allows.
 Many in the international community believe that such settlements are illegal and a barrier to any future "two-state" peace deal.
 Palestinians claim East Jerusalem as the capital of their future state.

 The UN Security Council resolution states that Israel's settlement program has "no legal validity and constitutes a flagrant violation under international law."

-But Israel disputes this.
+UN Secretary-General António Guterres is concerned about Israel's plan to build thousands more settlement units, his spokesman said in a statement Wednesday.

+"We once again warn against any unilateral actions that can be an obstacle to a negotiated two-state solution," spokesman Stéphane Dujarric said.

 The government-approved expansion of the settlement program is distinct from illegal settler outposts like Amona.

-The announcement in Jerusalem, came just a week after 2,500 new settlement homes were approved by the administration.
+The announcement in Jerusalem came just a week after 2,500 new settlement homes were approved by the administration.
 At the time, Netanyahu told the Knesset, Israel's parliament, that the expansion was just a "first taste."

 "We are in a new period where life in Judea and Samaria is returning to normal," Liberman said on his Facebook page.

-Of the 3,000 new homes, 2,000 are set to be built immediately while the rest are in various stages of planning, Liberman said.
+Of the 3,000 new homes, 2,000 are set to be built immediately, while the rest are in various stages of planning, Liberman said.

 The decision, along with other recent expansion announcements, has drawn criticism from the Palestinian Authority and the EU.